bgao-vt/website/content/home/about.md

 # Biography

-I am currently an Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences, China.
+I am currently an Associate Professor at the School of Computer and Information Technology, Beijing Jiaotong University, China.
+I was an Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences, China from Oct.
+2014 to Mar.
+2017.
 I received the Ph.D. degree in computer engineering from Virginia Tech, USA in 2014, under the supervision of Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang.